 Everything I Know About Love - Dolly Alderton

 I've had so many recommendations for this so when I was ordering a few books last week, I decided to grab it, even better that it was on offer for only £6 too.
 After reading so much fiction over the last few months, well most of 2018 really, this was a welcome change.
 It won autobiography of the year at the National Book Awards and it was shortlisted for Waterstones Book Of The Year 2018 so I was so excited to read this and it didn't disappoint.
-I'll have a full review up in a few weeks!
+I'll have a full review up in a few weeks!'When it comes to the trials and triumphs of becoming a grown up, journalist and former Sunday Times dating columnist Dolly Alderton has seen and tried it all.
+She vividly recounts falling in love, wrestling with self-sabotage, finding a job, throwing a socially disastrous Rod-Stewart themed house party, getting drunk, getting dumped, realising that Ivan from the corner shop is the only man you've ever been able to rely on, and finding that your mates are always there at the end of every messy night out.
+It's a book about bad dates, good friends and - above all else - about recognising that you and you alone are enough.'

 Our House - Louise Candlish

 I think this has only recently been released so it was a pretty last minute addition to my order but once I read the synopsis, I was so intrigued, I just to had to buy it.
 I know the whole point is that we obviously don't know what is going to happen throughout but I genuinely can't figure out how something so drastic could happen and what events could possibly lead to it.
-From the reviews I've read, it's apparently quite a shocking read and leaves you on edge right until the very last line, so it's safe to say I'm desperate to start this!
+From the reviews I've read, it's apparently quite a shocking read and leaves you on edge right until the very last line, so it's safe to say I'm desperate to start this!'On a bright morning in the London suburbs, a family moves into the house they've just bought on Trinity Avenue.
+Nothing strange about that.
+Except it's your house and you didn't sell it.
+When Fi Lawson arrives home to find strangers moving into her house, she is plunged into terror and confusion.
+She and her husband Bram have owned their home for years and have no intention of selling.
+How can this other family possibly think the house is theirs?
+And why has Bram disappeared when she needs him most?
+Bram made a catastrophic mistake and now he is paying.
+Unable to see his wife, his children or his home, he has nothing left but to settle scores.
+As the nightmare takes grip, both Bram and Fi try to make sense of the events that led to a devastating crime.
+What has he hidden from her - and what has she hidden from him?
+And will either survive the chilling truth - that there are far worse things you can lose than your house?'

 I Know My Name - C.J.
 Cooke